 All right, so I got it wrong.

-That's why I had to correct you, okay.
+That's why I had to correct you, okay?

-You had to call of course you had to correct me.
+Of course you had to correct me.

 But me calling you Shane, okay?

-Oh, if you say something.
+Oh, you say something.

 Okay.

-No, not exactly, but here's my question.
+Oh, not exactly, but here's my question.

 You need a team around you.